tsuigrac/COSI-2020/README.md

   + Includes tests for all pages

 __Resources page view:__ `app/views/resources/`
+* Resources page code __needs editing!__
+  + Currently, the code to display the Spanish-version link and title is not generalized.
+See lines 64-71 for the problem and additional info.
+Please fix this.
 * Controller: `app/controllers/resources_controller.rb`
 * Test: `test/controllers/resources_controller_test.rb`
 * Model (for database): `app/models/community_resource.rb`
 * Data (for database): `db/seeds.rb`
+  + Database setup and usage is __well documented in this file (`db/seeds.rb`).__ See this file for all database information, including information about each database field and how to seed the database locally and on Heroku.
+  + To add fields to the database, please see https://stackoverflow.com/questions/4834809/adding-a-column-to-an-existing-table-in-a-rails-migration
+  + Please use migrations for all database changes. *_Don't_ edit `schema.rb`*
 * _Note: entries in our database can be tagged.
 You can use these tags to make the database searchable.
 We used the [Acts as Taggable gem:](https://medium.com/le-wagon/acts-as-taggable-on-tutorial-with-rails-5-417a862804b6) https://medium.com/le-wagon/acts-as-taggable-on-tutorial-with-rails-5-417a862804b6_

 __Contact page view:__ `app/views/contacts/new.html.erb`